artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 ## REST is dead.
 Long live REST!

 It is borderline heresy in some circles to suggest that REST API design is dead.
 But I’m saying it.
-Don’t me wrong, REST is still a great paradigm for serving static assets.
+Don’t get me wrong, REST is still a great paradigm for serving static assets.
 It’s the _API_ part I have an issue with.

 Ironically, I think there’s a strong argument that a GraphQL request document maps very nicely to the concept of a resource: